-5. The intention of the DfT is for the removal of the testing exemption for plant and engineering plant unless the vehicle is:
+- 5. The DfT have removed the testing exemption for plant and engineering plant unless the vehicle is:

-- based on a bespoke (non-HGV) chassis; or - operating under the STGO.
+- based on a bespoke (non-HGV) chassis; or

+- operating under the STGO.

-These two caveats will apply consistently across all exemptions that are removed.
+These two caveats will apply consistently across all exemptions that have been removed.